 (This article was sent first to members of the CNBC Investing Club with Jim Cramer.
 To get the real-time updates in your inbox, subscribe here.)

-After you receive this email, we will be buying 50 shares of Advanced Micro Devices (AMD) at roughly $130.62.
-Following the trade, the Charitable Trust will own 750 shares of AMD.
-This buy will increase AMD’s weight in the portfolio from about 2.15% to about 2.3%.
+After you receive this email, we will be buying 50 shares of Boeing (BA) at roughly $193.16.
+Following the trade, the Charitable Trust will own 550 shares of Boeing.
+This buy will increase BA’s weight in the portfolio from about 2.34% to 2.56%.

 The CNBC Investing Club is now the official home to my Charitable Trust.
 It’s the place where you can see every move we make for the portfolio and get my market insight before anyone else.
 The Charitable Trust and my writings are no longer affiliated with Action Alerts Plus in any way.

-(Jim Cramer’s Charitable Trust is long AMD, MRVL.)
+(Jim Cramer’s Charitable Trust is long BA, CVX .)